davestewart/davestewart-content/content/blog/software/workflowy-styling/index.md

 ### Basic

-The basic highlighting is achieved by adding these basic styles to Stylish:
+Basic highlighting is achieved with the following rules:

 ```css
 :root {